Criminal Defense Lawyers for Drug Possession Charges in Snohomish County

 Whenever the evidence and the circumstances of your arrest will support your defense, our firm’s skilled trial attorneys can seek the suppression of the evidence and dismissal of the charges based on police errors in performing a traffic stop or a search of your home, car, or clothing.

 First offenders or those caught with small amounts of dangerous drugs can take advantage of the treatment and community supervision opportunities available in the specialized drug courts operating in Snohomish, Skagit, and Whatcom counties.
-Those who successfully complete the drug court program can look forward to dismissal of the original criminal charge and a clean record.
+Those who successfully complete the drug court program can look forward to the dismissal of the original criminal charge and a clean record.
 Other people can take advantage of the Drug Offender Sentencing Alternatives program, which can reduce a felony sentence by as much as 50 percent.
 Deno Millikan attorneys can give you dependable advice about your eligibility for either of these options.

 Increased Drug Use in Snohomish County Has Led to Heightened Enforcement